Temporary Outdoor Events & Sales Permit

 – All temporary structures (tents, booths, stages, exhibits) with dimensions

-– Visual sky displays (fireworks, drone shows, projections, light shows, etc.)
+– Staging areas for visual sky displays (fireworks, drone shows, projections, light shows, etc.)

 – Storage structures or trailers

-• Indemnification and insurance (if using public property)
+• Indemnification and insurance (if using public sidewalks and/or roads.)

 • Email response from the Florida Department of Business and Professional Regulation (if food is being prepared or sold), including: